bitovi/academy/src/react-native/05-custom-components/custom-components.md

 In React, we call this a component.
 When you create a component in React, you are creating building blocks that can be composed, reordered, and reused much like HTML elements.

 React makes it relatively straightforward to create new components.
-Let's learn to build our own.
+Let’s learn to build our own.

 ## Objective 1: Create a React component